-In order to respect the budgetary envelope for this major rehabilitation project and minimize the construction impact on traffic, we now plan to implement the project in two stages.
+In order to respect the budgetary envelope for this major rehabilitation project, and minimize the construction impact on traffic, we will implement the project in two stages.

 During the development of the project plan, we took the opportunity to ask the public, stakeholders and interest groups to provide feedback on proposed options to improve the bridge’s cycle track.
 The option chosen by the NCC’s Board of Directors in April 2018 is the preferred and recommended option for implementation, according to the results of the public consultation and the expert analysis undertaken in winter 2018.